netsys-lab/scion-rains/offlineauth/README.md

 read out `logid1 mapid1 logpk1.pem mapk1.pem` in `/mnt/config/`

-### Step 3: update and create configs for your F-PKI setup
+### optional step for testing with go tests: update and create configs for your F-PKI setup

 change at least: